• Skip to primary navigation

 Red, Orange, Yellow, Green, Blue, Indigo and Violet

-When the White light shines through the film of the bubble, the light is reflected and dispersed, splitting white light into its different wave length and showing all the colours!
+When the white light shines through the film of the bubble, it is reflected and dispersed, splitting white light into different wavelengths revealing all seven colours.

 Is it easier to blow big bubbles or small bubbles?